 10. Choose Foods With High Water Content

 Breaking your fast with water is the best option.
-But shortly after that, you need to have food which contains water and fiber properties.
-They work well with water and keeps you hydrated for a longer span of times.
+But shortly after that, you need to have food that contains water and fiber properties.
+They work well with water and keeps you hydrated for a longer span of time.

 Staying hydrated in Ramadan is of prime importance in maintaining good health and focusing on your prayers with healthy body and fresh mind.

 Book an appointment now, to answer all your queries.
 You can book an appointment with top nutritionists in Pakistan through Marham by calling at Marham helpline: 0311-1222398 or by online appointment booking facility through the website or Marham mobile app.